Queex/well-msc-selfstudy/1_introduction.md

 **Mac OS X** computers also already have a terminal built-in (the operating system is a UNIX-like one behind the scenes).
 You can find it in Applications/Utilities/Terminal.
 Drag into your dock to make it easily available.
 Some minor details differ between this shell and the default Linux one, but they shouldn't

-For **Windows** computers, you can install something called the **Linux Subsystem for Windows** (WSL).
+For **Windows** computers, you can install something called the **Windows Subsystem for Linux** (WSL).
 This installs a complete Linux system you can access from within Windows.
 Windows's own command line tools, 'cmd.exe' and 'powershell.exe', work differently to the examples here and if you accidentally find yourself in one of them, close the window and back away slowly.

 For **all** computers, there are tools that embed terminal windows in an app or browser window.
 Jupyter notebook is one example.
 These allow you to put your notes, and your code from different programming languages, alongside each other in a single document.
 This lets you keep all the information for a particular project in one place, rather than spread out across multiple files.

-When using a **high performance computing** cluster or a **cloud computing** product, it's common to need to log in to the terminal of that system, and use the command line to interact with it..
+When using a **high performance computing** cluster or a **cloud computing** product, it's common to need to log in to the terminal of that system, and use the command line to interact with it.

 ### Installing the Windows Subsystem for Linux